tarwn/lessthandot-hugo/blogs/content/posts/2012-02-10-february-2012-presentations.md

 [MADPASS SQL Server User Group][4]

-I’ll be giving an abbreviated version of the same presentation for “my” user group.
-If you’re in the Madison area, make plans to attend!
-You’ll also get to hear a great presentation from Bob Pusateri ([twitter][5] | [blog][6]) about backups and recovery.
+I'll be giving an abbreviated version of the same presentation for “my” user group.
+If you're in the Madison area, make plans to attend!
+You'll also get to hear a great presentation from Bob Pusateri ([twitter][5] | [blog][6]) about backups and recovery.

 Make Your Voice Heard